stefan-hoeck/idris2-tutorial/src/Tutorial/Folds.md

 never be left lying around in production code, as, strictly speaking, printing stuff to the console breaks referential transparency.

-Here is an adjusted version of `foldHead`, which prints "folded" to standard out every time utility function `first` is being invoked:
+Here is an adjusted version of `foldHead`, which prints "folded" to standard output every time utility function `first` is being invoked:

 ```idris
 foldHeadTraced : List a -> Maybe a